 If anything like this happens, your first step should be to take the mother and kittens to the veterinarian as soon as possible.
 If you can discover the reason why a mother cat won't feed her kittens, you may have a better chance of getting her to start nursing them.
 Or, you may need to step in and care for the kittens yourself.
 Either way, your vet can help.
 Remember: When going to the vet, make sure you take the mother and all of her kittens along, regardless of which ones do or do not appear sick.

-- Illness in the Mother Cat
+Illness in the Mother Cat

-- Sick or Deformed Kittens
+Sick or Deformed Kittens

-- Large Litter of Kittens
+Large Litter of Kittens

 Some litters can be so large that the mother does not have enough teats to feed all of her kittens.
-She may also not produce enough milk to feed all the kittens.
+She may also not produce enough milk to feed everyone.
 The mother may favor the stronger ones and reject the smaller, weaker ones.
 Once again, do not put rejected kittens back in the nest.
 Mother and kittens should see the vet as soon as possible.
 Rejected kittens should be bottle-fed and kept warm in the meantime.

-- Immature Mother Cat
+Immature Mother Cat

 How to Bottle Feed Kittens

 If your cat is expecting kittens, it's a good idea to have some kitten formula on hand in case the mother has trouble nursing.
 If you don't end up needing the formula, you can always use it later.
-Adding kitten formula to kitten food may help when the kittens begin to transition to kitten food.
+Adding kitten formula to moist kitten food may help when the kittens begin to transition to solid food.
 Or you can donate the kitten formula to a cat shelter or rescue group.

 Once you have seen your veterinarian and addressed any issues, you may want to try to get the mother cat to nurse again (only if recommended by your vet).
 If the mother cat still cannot or will not feed her kittens, then ongoing bottle-feeding will be necessary.
-Kittens should be bottle-fed kitten milk for the first three to four weeks of their lives.
-You may begin to introduce kitten food around three weeks of age.
-Remember that your veterinarian is the best source of information when it comes to kitten care.
-Ask your vet for information about the amount and frequency of feedings, how to help the kittens urinate and defecate, and how to keep them clean and warm.
+Kittens should be bottle-fed kitten milk for at least the first four weeks of their lives.
+You may begin to introduce kitten food around three weeks of age and once the kitten is eating on its own, gradually start reducing the amount of milk you offer.